prof3ssorSt3v3/mad9011/notes/weekly-notes.md

 - Q/A & Pop quiz questions
 - Discussion of Week 4 hybrid notes and videos
 - Recap of Week 4 notes and videos
+  - Drawing tools
     - The Pen Tool
     - The Pencils and Paintbrush tools
     - Pathfinder and Builder tools
   - Clipping mask
 - Go over TO-DOs section